Øster Farimagsgade 5 opg. B, 10 Øster Farimagsgade 5, Building: 10-0-25

 Morten Skovdal is an Associate Professor at the Department of Public Health.
 He specialises in applied qualitative and participatory research in the field of global public health.
 His research focuses on the contextual factors and relational processes that shape engagement with health services and promote psychosocial wellbeing and care in the community.
 He is particularly interested in involving underserved groups in research, both to challenge dominant narratives, and to attune interventions to their lived realities.
 Much of his work has been conducted with children and young people in contexts of HIV in sub-Saharan Africa or refugee mental health in Europe.

 Morten is a trained community health and applied social psychologist, and received his PhD from the Department of Psychological and Behavioural Science at the London School of Economics and Political Science in 2009.
 He also holds a BSc from the LSE and an MSc from University College London.
 Before taking up his academic position, Morten worked for Save the Children and other non-governmental organisations in Africa.
 Morten sits on the editorial boards of the Health Education Journal, and Vulnerable Children and Youth Studies and acts as commissioning editor for Children's Geographies.
 Follow him on Twitter for study updates: @mskovdal

-- Participatory reserch with children and young people in Tanzania to understand their experiences, struggles and ways of coping with the climate crisis, at home and in their communities (PI, funded by the Danish Ministry of Foreign Affairs, 2021-2026)
+- Participatory research with children and young people in Tanzania to understand their experiences, struggles and ways of coping with the climate crisis, at home and in their communities (PI, funded by the Danish Ministry of Foreign Affairs, 2021-2026) project website

 - Participatory research with young men who have sex with men about their uptake and engagement with Pre-Exposure Prophylaxis (PI, funded by AIDS Fondet, 2021)